carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - Max I/O is optimized to use with 10s, 100s, 1000s of EC2 instances with high aggregated throughput and IOPS, slightly higher latency for file operations, good for big data analytics, media processing workflow
 - Use case: When you need scalable and resilient storage for linux instances
   - Share files, images, software updates, or computing across all EC2 instances in ECS, EKS cluster
-- EFS it works similartly to s3 regrading the storage classes (Standard, Standard Infrequent Access, One Zone, and One Zone Infrequent Access) and lifecycle policies.
+- [EFS Storage Classes](https://docs.aws.amazon.com/efs/latest/ug/storage-classes.html) works similartly to s3 storage classes but without archiving options (Standard, Standard Infrequent Access, One Zone, and One Zone Infrequent Access) and lifecycle policies.
+  - One Zone storage classes are ideal for workloads such as development, build, and staging environments, and applications such as analytics and simulation and media transcoding which don’t require the highest levels of availability and durability of Amazon EFS Standard storage classes.

 ### FSx for Windows